nassing/haskell-sexpr-to-json/README.md

 Backend and frontend servers will be available at http://localhost:3210/ and http://localhost:3211/ respectively.

-You can run the backend on a custom port with `./start <port>` or `cabal run sexpr-to-json <port>`.
+You can run the backend on a custom port with `./start <port>` or `cabal run sexpr2json <port>`.
 If you do, you must also change the environment variable `VITE_API_URL` in the `front/.env` file.
 The port for the frontend can also be modified in the `front/vite.config.js` file.

 If you do not want to use the frontend, you can directly test the backend with requests like this :